-All people have a right to know what’s in our food, how it’s produced, and where it’s from.
-But food companies are not required to give us most of this information.
-The current rules on food labeling leave a lot of room for vague claims that make it difficult to differentiate between food produced by sustainable farmers and corporate agribusinesses.
-Corporations keep pushing for looser labeling requirements, and it’s up to us to speak up for our right to know what’s in the food we feed our families.
+We all have a right to know what’s in our food, how it’s produced, and where it’s from.
+But food companies are often not required to give us the information we want to know.
+The current rules on food labeling leave a lot of room for vague claims that make it difficult to differentiate between food produced by sustainable farmers using humane practices, and corporate agribusinesses greenwashing their products.

-The majority of labeling confusion could be avoided if the government established labeling requirements and certified that producers met the standards before the label could be used.
-Currently, the only government certification is the U.S. Department of Agriculture organic seal.
-For a product to be certified organic, it’s required to meet specific standards: [image]
+Right now the most meaningful label on your food, in terms of upholding specific government requirements, is the U.S. Department of Agriculture (USDA) organic seal.
+For a product to be certified organic, it’s required to meet specific standards:

-- Crops cannot be grown using synthetic fertilizers, synthetic chemicals or sewage sludge.
+- Organic crops cannot be grown with synthetic fertilizers, synthetic pesticides or sewage sludge.

-- Crops cannot be genetically modified or irradiated.
+- Organic crops cannot be genetically engineered or irradiated.

-- Animals must be fed only organically grown feed (without animal byproducts) and cannot be treated with synthetic hormones or antibiotics.
+- Animals must eat only organically grown feed (without animal byproducts) and can’t be treated with synthetic hormones or antibiotics.

-- Animals must have access to the outdoors, and ruminants (hoofed animals) must have access to pasture.
-(The enforcement of this standard is actually the subject of much controversy within the organic movement, especially for dairy cows.)
+- Animals must have access to the outdoors, and ruminants (hoofed animals, including cows) must have access to pasture.

 - Animals cannot be cloned.